-What are the tics, mannerisms or quirks that make your characters individual and unique?
+What are the tics, mannerisms or quirks that make your characters unique?
 Read tips for creating character mannerisms here.

 17. Character description: 7 ways to avoid weak imagery

 How do you keep character description relevant to your scene?
-How do you avoid weak descriptive imagery?
+How do you avoid weak description?
 Read this article for answers.

 18. Character description examples: 7 lessons from famous books